What If It’s Partly Your Fault? Understanding Comparative Negligence in Georgia

 17:07 Kevin Rosenquist: Thanks for watching.
 Be sure to hit that like and subscribe button and leave us a review in the comments.

-Evidence plays a crucial role in proving a client’s case, especially in comparative negligence situations.
-Jordan stresses the importance of gathering police reports, dash cam footage, body cam footage, and witness statements early.
-The goal is to control the narrative and ensure that any potentially harmful statements, such as an apology at the scene, are properly contextualized with supporting evidence.
+Evidence plays a crucial role in these cases, especially in comparative negligence disputes.
+Jordan emphasizes the importance of gathering police reports, dash cam footage, body cam footage, and witness statements to support the client’s version of events.
+He also advises clients to avoid admitting fault at the scene, as insurance companies can use such statements against them later.

 Podcast Topics